what3words/w3w-swift-wrapper/README.md

 We provide various `clip` policies to allow you to specify a geographic area that is used to exclude results that are not likely to be relevant to your users.
 We recommend that you use the clipping to give a more targeted, shorter set of results to your user.
 If you know your user’s current location, we also strongly recommend that you use the `focus` to return results which are likely to be more relevant.

-In summary, the clip policy is used to optionally restrict the list of candidate AutoSuggest results, after which, if focus has been supplied, this will be used to rank the results in order of relevancy to the focus.
+In summary, the clip policy is used to optionally restrict the list of candidate `autosuggest` results, after which, if focus has been supplied, this will be used to rank the results in order of relevancy to the focus.

 The returned payload from the `autosuggest` method is described in the [what3words REST API documentation](https://developer.what3words.com/public-api/docs#autosuggest).